Asymptotic analysis of dynamical systems driven by Poisson random measures with periodic sampling: Conclusions and future research directions

-In this paper, we studied the dynamics of a hybrid system under the combined effect of fast periodic sampling and small random perturbations with jumps.
+In this paper, we studied the dynamics of a hybrid nonlinear system under the combined effect of fast periodic sampling and small random perturbations with jumps.
 The dynamics of stochastically perturbed system is found close to the idealized one.
 Further, in the fluctuation study of rescaled process around its mean, the limiting {\sc sde}, interestingly, has an extra drift term capturing both the sampling and noise effect.
 The limiting {\sc sde} is found to vary, depending on the relative rates at which the two small parameters approach zero.
-A future direction for the present work may be to explore the asymptotic analysis of rare events in terms of certain rate functions, so-called the Large Deviation Principle ({\sc ldp}).